polterguy/phosphorusfive/README.md

 Phosphorus Five
 ===============

-Phosphorus Five is a Web Operating System and Application Framework, for consuming and developing rich and highly interactive Ajax centric web apps.
+Phosphorus Five is a Web Operating System and a full stack Web Application Development Framework, for consuming and developing rich and highly interactive Ajax centric web apps.
 It contains an entirely unique programming language called _"Hyperlambda"_, which allows you to orchestrate your apps together, almost as if they were made out of LEGO bricks.
 This facilitates for an extremely modularised model of _"orchestrating"_ your applications together.
+Below is a screenshot of its _"desktop"_.

 ![alt screenshot](resources/screenshot-desktop.png)

 ## Installation

-To install the latest version of the system in production, run the following commands in a Linux/Ubuntu vanilla server terminal window, in order of appearance.
+To install the latest binary version of the system, run the following commands in a Linux/Ubuntu vanilla server terminal window, in order of appearance.

 ```